 Humans live in organised settings called societies, and for this reason, humans are social beings.
 While they are first and foremost biological organisms, they are shaped substantially by the society in which they are born and nurtured.
 Hence, sociologists have as their fundamental assumption in their study that human behaviours are socially and culturally influenced rather than robotically programmed by their biological make-up.
 Thus, human actions, ranging from crime or political aspirations, to the desire for the primitive accumulation of wealth at the expense of the society, are all influenced significantly by the society in which the individuals live and the social processes that shape their values.
 To have a deeper understanding of human society, therefore, sociologists attempt to study how social institutions interact and shape social behaviour.

-In the Sociology degree offered at IIE MSA, you can start the exciting journey of learning about your society and how you are shaped.
+In the IIE Bachelor of Social Science degree offered at IIE MSA, you can start the exciting journey of learning about your society and how you are shaped.
 It provides a platform for you to develop a quality of mind towards understanding not only how the society shapes humans but also how human actions collectively define the nature and character of their society.
 You will learn, from various sociological perspectives, how to analyse social problems in the society and how best policymakers may design appropriate interventions for the growth and development of the society.

 You can choose from a variety of complementary units both in the sociology programme and other cross-listing units in Philosophy, Development Studies, Criminology, Communication, and other units in the Faculty of Social and Health Sciences, as well as non-Social Science units.

-To study Sociology you can enrol for the IIE MSA Bachelor of Social Science degree with a major in Sociology, offered at IIE MSA.
-If direct access to this degree is not possible, you can explore entry through the Social Science stream of our Foundation Programme.
+To study Sociology you can enrol for the IIE Bachelor of Social Science degree with a study area in Sociology, offered at IIE MSA.

 Following completion of your three-year Bachelor’s degree, you can articulate into the IIE MSABachelor of Social Science Honours, and subsequently, a research IIE Master of Philosophy, both with a specialisation in Sociology.
 Both these IIE degrees are offered at IIE MSA.